davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 This means that, to locate the `ls` program, the OS needs to first traverse to the "root" directory or folder (that's the initial `/`), and from there, traverse into the `bin` directory.
 Then from `/bin`, to look for a file named `ls` in there.
 It's super nice when the user types out the absolute path to the program they want to run, but that's usually not the case.
 We typically only type `ls`, and it works, which means that shells must do some background processing to figure out _where_ to look for `ls`.

-So this is all pointing to a couple of options we need to support.
+So this is all pointing to a couple of modes of execution we need to support.
 The user might give the absolute path to an executable file, or the user might simply give the name of the executable.

-1.  **Option 1 (easy):** The user types in the absolute path to an executable.
+1.  **Mode 1 (easy):** The user types in the absolute path to an executable.
 You know they typed an absolute path if their input starts begins with a `'/'` character!
 First, check to see if the given path even exists.
 To do this in C, I would first include the `unistd.h` file on top, and use its `access()` function:

     ```c
     if (access(path, F_OK | X_OK) == 0) {